 Here are my thoughts on where we are and what we can expect as we finish out 2021:

 Nextera (NEE) will split on Oct.
 25. They are up 24% YTD, which is right in line with their historical performance.
 NEE (Nextera) is the largest renewable utility in the US.
 They just surpassed Exxon’s market cap. https://www.cbsnews.com/news/nextera-wind-solar-power-most-valuable-energy-company-america-exxon/

 - 2018 was 13%

-- I’ve always viewed NEE as one of our “foundation stocks” because of their strong management team and consistent performance.
+- 2019 was 40% I’ve always viewed NEE as one of our “foundation stocks” because of their strong management team and consistent performance.

 - I’m not political.
 I only follow politics to understand how sentiment and legislation will affect our portfolios.
 My general opinion is that whatever happens will be a short-term movement, regardless of direction.
 I’m more focused on avoiding what I think will be a very difficult 2021 for the broader economy.
 In April, I led a seminar where I highlighted that Feb 2020 marked the start of the U.S. recession.
 If services, transportation, hospitality, entertainment, education, retail, commercial real estate, etc. don’t make a comeback, it could get really weird for renewable and tech positions that are currently enjoying all-time highs.

 The data doesn’t look good, but where there is uncertainty, there is always opportunity…

 As always, please reach out with any questions, concerns, or ideas.
 Also, if you have someone or some organization in mind that you think would be a good fit for Bay Street, please have them schedule an intro call with Ekenna at baystreetcapitalholdings.com/ekenna or 650-832-6162.